-As a parent, you may request that your child be excused from participation in the daily recitation of the Pledge of Allegiance to the United States flag and the Pledge of Allegiance to the Texas flag.
-The request must be in writing.
-State law does not allow your child to be excused from participation in the required minute of silence or silent activity that follows.
-[See Pledges of Allegiance and a Minute of Silence on page 8 and policy EC (LEGAL).]
+A parent may request that his or her child be excused from participation in the daily recitation of the Pledge of Allegiance to the U.S. flag and the Pledge of Allegiance to the Texas flag.
+The request must be made in writing.

+State law, however, requires that all students participate in one minute of silence following recitation of the pledges.

+[See Pledges of Allegiance and a Minute of Silence on page 67 and policy EC (LEGAL).]